mattmakai/letshackdc.github.io/source/content/pages/about.markdown

 ## Contributions
 Do you know an event, company, or person that should be added to Let's Hack DC?
 Is something or someone listed that no longer meets the criteria to be on this site?
-Contact us or send a
+Contact us or create a
 [pull request](https://github.com/makaimc/letshackdc.github.io/pulls)
 on our GitHub repository.
 Check out the
 [contributing information](https://github.com/makaimc/letshackdc.github.io/blob/gh-pages/CONTRIBUTING.md)